Aiffelowy/dotnet-java-pwr/README.md

 - `static Pixel mirror(Pixel orig_pixel, BitmapInfo source_info)`: Mirrors the pixel horizontally
 - `static Pixel negative(Pixel orig_pixel, BitmapInfo source_info)`: Inverts the pixels color
 - `static Bitmap detect_edges(Bitmap source)`: Applies Sobel edge detection to a bitmap

+# GUI
+I also written a simple GUI that shows an image before and after applying the filters.
+All the filters are applied in parallel using `Threads`.
+The image can be picked using `OpenFileDialog`